Brigida Pacchiani Ardenghi Professor, Department of History

 From 1994-2002, Paxton was a visiting professor with the Chalice of Repose Project in Missoula, Montana.
 His master's thesis, A Medieval Latin Death Ritual: The Monastic Customaries of Bernard and Ulrich of Cluny (University of Washington, 1980), along with an essay "Liturgy and Anthropology," were published for students in the Project by St. Dunstan's Press (1993).
 According to the founder of music-thanatology, Therese Schroeder-Sheker, Paxton's work has placed this recent addition to palliative care of the dying in a historical context.

 He spent the 2006-2007 academic year as a Fellow of the National Humanities Center in North Carolina.
-While there, he completed Anchoress and Abbess in ninth-century Saxony: The Lives of Liutbirg of Wendhausen and Hathumoda of Gandersheim (The Catholic University of America Press, Washington, D.C., 2009) and a draft of The Death Ritual at Cluny in the Central Middle Ages, to be published by Brepols in Belgium in 2012.
+While there, he completed Anchoress and Abbess in ninth-century Saxony: The Lives of Liutbirg of Wendhausen and Hathumoda of Gandersheim (The Catholic University of America Press, Washington, D.C., 2009) and a draft of The Death Ritual at Cluny in the Central Middle Ages, to be published by Brepols in Belgium in 2013.
 This book is a reconstruction of the Latin ritual from an early twelfth-century manuscript in the Bibliothèque Nationale in Paris, with facing-page English and French translations, a historical introduction and commentary.
-It will also contain music for some of the chants.

 He is currently conducting research on the Middle Ages in the American Southwest.